Half of Florida at ‘high’ risk of COVID; infections keep climbing

 Vaccinations

-48,433: Vaccinations (first or second doses) administered up to now week, up 15% in comparison with the earlier week.
+48,433: Vaccinations (first or second doses) administered beforehand week, up 15% compared with the sooner week.

-37,142: Booster doses administered in Florida within the final week, up 16% in comparison with the prior week.
+37,142: Booster doses administered in Florida throughout the last week, up 16% compared with the prior week.

 • • •